A monster’s statistics, sometimes referred to as its stat block

 and gray oozes, typically have this Special

-If a monster is naturally blind, it has a parenthetical note to this effect, indicating that the radius of its blindsight defines the maximum range of its perception.
+If a monster is naturally blind, it has a parenthetical note to this Effect

 A monster with Darkvision